EnduranceDynamics/endurancedynamics.github.io/README.md

-# Endurance Dynamics
+# Endurance BlockChain by Endurance Dynamics

-A New BlockChain Company
+Using Blockchain to create community driven Fair, Friendly and Secure Smart Contracts